dwinney/jpacStyle/README.md

 ```
 Axes labels are TLatex objects and thus follow the same syntax for mathematical symbols (see [doc](https://root.cern.ch/doc/master/classTLatex.html)).

+### jpacGraph1Dc
+This is operates nearly identical to the above but allows for plotting the Real and Imaginary parts of a complex valued function at the same time.
+All the functions available in `jpacGraph1D` are present here except all with the possibility of accepting `vector< complex<double> >`.

 ### jpacGraph2D
 This object allows yo uto make two-dimensional plots according to JPAC color scheme with minimal ROOT interfacing.